doron2402/couchnode-memcached-compat/README.md

 ## License

-{package_name} licensed under the MIT license.
+couchnode-memcached-compat licensed under the MIT license.
 See LICENSE file.